 Some people inhale camphor to reduce the urge to cough.

-Although it is an UNSAFE practice, some people take camphor by mouth to help them cough up phlegm, for treating respiratory tract infections, and for intestinal gas (flatulence).
+Although it is an UNSAFE practice, some people take camphor by mouth to help them cough up phlegm, for treating infections of the airway, for treating low blood pressure that occurs when standing up, and for intestinal gas (flatulence).
 Experts warn against doing this because, when ingested, camphor can cause serious side effects, even death.

 Camphor is a well-established folk remedy, and is commonly used.
-Camphorated oil (20% camphor in cottonseed oil) was removed from the U.S. market in the 1980s because of safety concerns.
+Camphorated oil (20% camphor in cottonseed oil) was removed from the U.S. market in the 1980s because of safety concerns associated with accidental intake by mouth.
 It continues to be available without a prescription in Canada.

 Likely Effective for...